Dental Implants (cont.)

 What is the procedure for getting a dental implant?

-During the planning stage, the dental surgeon will visually examine the site in the mouth where a dental implant is being considered as well as look at dental imaging studies (X-rays and CT scans).
-Once it has been established that a dental implant can be placed in the desired location, the patient will return for the actual surgery for dental implant placement.
+During the consult and planning stage, the dental surgeon will visually examine the site in the mouth where a dental implant is being considered as well as look at dental imaging studies (X-rays and CT scans).
+At this time, the quality and quantity of jawbone is assessed to determine if more bone is needed at the site.
+Once it has been established that a dental implant can be placed in the desired location, the patient will return for surgical procedures for the dental implant.
+During all surgical procedure appointments, the patient is usually given local anesthetic to numb the surgical area as well as any other sedatives necessary for comfort and anxiety.

 After the required healing period, the dental implant is tested to determine whether osseointegration was successful.
 Once this has been confirmed, a prosthetic component is connected to the dental implant via a screw.
 This component is called an "abutment."
 It will serve to hold the replacement tooth or "crown."
 The dentist will take an impression (mold) of this abutment in the mouth and have the implant crown custom-made to fit.
 The implant crown is either cemented on or secured with a screw to the abutment.